BlueNetSec/EvasionAndBypass/ClientSide/README.md

 rtylilrr, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null
 ```
 - 7.investigation reveals that PowerShell writes a C# source code file (.cs) to the hard drive, which is compiled into an assembly (.dll) and then loaded into the process.
 Add-Type code will likely be flagged by endpoint antivirus

+## Improved shellcode runner with dynamic lookup(Microsoft.Win32.UnsafeNativeMethods -> GetModuleHandle and GetProcAddress)
+Summary: We want to create .NET assembly in memory instead of writitng code and compiling it.
+Since We can't create any new assemblies, we need to locate exisitng assembiles that we can reuse.

+**GetModuleHandle** obtains a handle to the specified DLL(the memory address of the DLL).
+We can then pass the DLL handle and the function name to **GetProcAddress**, which will return the function address.
+We can uses these two fucntions to locate any API, but we must invoke them without using Add-Type.
+- 1.We will use this [parseLoadedAssemblies script](/ClientSide/parseLoadedAssemblies.ps1) to search assemblies that contain both GetModuleHandle and GetProcAddress
+- 2.Now We identify the GetProcAddress and GetModuleHandle in **UnsafeNativeMethods**, let's search which dll module contains UnsafeNativeMethods with [Search dll script](/ClientSide/IdentifyAssemblies.ps1).